 A Message for Landlords

 Familiarize yourself with rules and responsibilities of a landlord & do not try and enforce any rules that go against the Landlord ant Tenant board.
-If you don’t like the rules and responsiblities, don’t invest in Real estate.
+If you don’t like the rules and responsiblities, hire a property manager or don’t invest in Real Estate.
 The Landlord and Tenant board tends to favour tenants, and it can take up to 6 months to 1 year to evict a tenant who is eithe not paying rent or causing disturbances.

 A Message for Tenants